NetEaseGame/ATX/README.md

 	Remember the atx version in case if you want to rollback.

-5. Install ATX Assistant (Only android)
+5. Install ATX Assistant into you phone (Only android)

+	To make sure device connected, use command `adb devices`

-	use command line
+	Install via command line

 	```sh
 	python -m atx install atx-assistant